chrlyz/wrdhom_contracts/README.md

 Following this approach we can implement more features like post deletion; by the user submitting a signed message, targeting a post that the user published before, and the server using this to set the block length at which the post was deleted, signaling that it shouldn’t be stored or delivered anymore, allowing responses that skip that post in a valid way, while still enabling people to prove that the user posted that in the past, and when it was deleted.

+<img src="https://github.com/chrlyz/proof_of_events/blob/main/img/posts_diagram1.png?raw=true&sanitize=true">
+<img src="https://github.com/chrlyz/proof_of_events/blob/main/img/posts_diagram2.png?raw=true&sanitize=true">

 So far we have implemented the smart contract and zkProgram that could enable a server and client to implement the described functionality.
 This project plans to build on these ideas to add even more features, like reactions, reposts, comments and more.

 A successful long-term vision for this project would be establishing a popular social media platform with millions of users.
 Normalizing the expectations for transparency, auditability, credible neutrality, user-owned identity, resiliency, and composability in our general internet experience.
-With hundreds of developers contributing to the project, and several nodes globally distributed, processing the transactions for updating the state of the platform, and serving requests.

-<img src="https://github.com/chrlyz/proof_of_events/blob/main/img/posts_diagram1.png?raw=true&sanitize=true">
-<img src="https://github.com/chrlyz/proof_of_events/blob/main/img/posts_diagram2.png?raw=true&sanitize=true">

 ## Clone